-Beto O’Rourke says he raised $6.1M online in 1st 24 hours
+Beto O’Rourke boasts about $6.1M in campaign’s 1st 24 hours

-WASHINGTON (AP) — Democratic presidential candidate Beto O’Rourke raised more than $6 million online during the first 24 hours after he announced his White House bid, the highest 24-hour number reported by any candidate, his campaign said Monday.
+The former Texas congressman joined the 2020 presidential race on Thursday and topped what Vermont Sen. Bernie Sanders reported raising in his first day as a candidate.

-The “record-breaking” $6.1 million came “without a dime” from political action committees, corporations or special interests, O’Rourke spokesman Chris Evans tweeted.
+CENTER LINE, Mich.
+(AP) — Democratic presidential candidate Beto O’Rourke boasted Monday that the more than $6 million he raised online within a day of announcing his White House bid, the most reported by any 2020 candidate, was helping to create “the largest grassroots campaign this country has ever seen.”

-The $6.1 million is just above what Vermont Sen. Bernie Sanders reported for his first day as a candidate.
+The “record-breaking” $6.1 million collected last week came “without a dime” from political action committees, corporations or special interests, O’Rourke spokesman Chris Evans tweeted.
+The figure is just above what Vermont Sen. Bernie Sanders reported for his first day as a 2020 candidate.

 Most Read Nation & World Stories